peaceofsense/legacy-nixos-config/README.md

 ![alt text](image.png)

 This repository contains the configuration files for NixOS.
-The app configuration files are managed via home manager as an NixOS module.
+The app configuration files are managed via home manager as a NixOS module.

 ```bash
 [peaceofsense@nixos:/etc/nixos]$ ls -l /etc/nixos